cioina/ngrx-platform-docs-template/README.md

-# ng-zorro-antd-example-app
+# ngrx-platform-docs
-A static demo built with Angular 8 based on https://github.com/NG-ZORRO/ng-zorro-antd.
+A static demo built with Angular 8 based on https://github.com/ngrx/platform.